MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 - Egress filtering is a lower priority than preventing accidental Internet-exposure.
 So, tightly coupling the two and needing to set up a proxy first may not make strategic sense.
 - If something goes wrong on the host, the lost traffic will not appear in VPC flow logs [^98] or traffic mirroring logs.[^985] The DNS lookups will appear in Route53 query logs, but that's it.

 With that said, AWS does not have a primitive to perform Egress filtering,[^99] so you will eventually have to implement Egress filtering via a proxy or GWLB.
-Therefore, in production accounts, you could go with this option.
+Therefore, in non-sandbox accounts, you could go with this option.

-Using PrivateLink, in this way, would look like this:
+Using PrivateLink, in this way, looks like:
 ![alt text](https://i.imgur.com/vg9rcTE.png)
 (No NAT Gateway is necessary here, as Envoy is running in a public subnet.)